-When a new product is launched or if a running product is upgraded, is termed as ‘Release’ in Agile planning.
+- Typically, an Agile Plan Includes ‘Releases’ and ‘Sprints’: When a new product is launched or if a running product is upgraded, it is termed as ‘Release’ in Agile planning.
 Such defined releases are segregated into multiple sprints.
 Each sprint team is allocated pre-listed tasks to work upon to be completed within a duration of 2-4 weeks.
-These listed tasks are titled as User stories.
+These listed tasks are titled User stories.

-The concept of Agile planning is repetitive.
-The sprint teams repeat the processes which enable them to forecast how many user stories can be completed in a particular duration.
+- Agile Planning is Repetitive and Progressive: The concept of Agile planning is repetitive.
+The sprint teams repeat the processes, which enable them to forecast how many user stories can be completed in a particular duration.
 It also anticipates any problems or issues that could be the cause of hurdles in the success of a project.

 Understanding the ‘Agile Onion’

-This stage involves developing such a set of products that align with the strategic objectives of the organization.
+- Portfolio Planning Stage: This stage involves developing a set of products that align with the strategic objectives of the organization.